Hughes has 3 points in 2nd period as Devils beat Rangers 4-3

 NEW YORK (AP) — Jack Hughes had two goals and an assist in New Jersey’s three-goal second period, Mackenzie Blackwood stopped 47 shots and the Devils beat the New York Rangers 4-3 Tuesday night.

 Miles Wood had a goal and an assist, and Travis Zajac also scored to give New Jersey at least a point in each of its first three games (2-0-1).
+The Devils gave coach Lindy Ruff, a Rangers assistant the previous three seasons, a win against his former team.

-Blackwood, starting for the third straight game, made seven saves in the first period and 20 each in the second and third — finishing five short of his career high set last season.
+Blackwood, starting for the third straight game, made seven saves in the first period and 20 each in the second and third.
+He had seven stops in the final 4:51.

+“That was a great effort by everyone blocking shots at the end, pushing stuff to the outside, keeping them on the flanks and not letting the shots go through,” Blackwood said.
+“You’ve got to find a way to close out tight games on the road.
+And I think we’re all pretty proud of the way that we shut that one out tonight at the end.”

+Hughes, who nearly had an another point on a disallowed goal, gave Blackwood credit for the Devils’ early-season success.

 Chris Kreider and Mika Zibanejad scored on the power play, and Filip Chytil also had a goal for the Rangers.
 Artemi Panarin and Adam Fox each had two assists.

-Alexandar Georgiev, starting a second consecutive game after shutting out the Islanders on Saturday night, gave up four goals on 20 shots through two periods.
+Alexandar Georgiev gave up four goals on 20 shots through two periods.
 Igor Shesterkin came on to begin the third and finished with eight saves.

 Chytil pulled the Rangers within one as he knocked in the rebound of an attempt by Phil Di Giuseppe at the 7-minute mark of the third period.
 It was the first even-strength goal allowed by the Devils this season.

-New York pulled Shesterkin on a power play with about 3 minutes left in the game for a two-man advantage, but couldn’t get the tying goal.
+New York pulled Shesterkin during its sixth power play with a little more than 2 minutes left for a two-man advantage, but couldn’t get the tying goal.

-Trailing 1-0 after 20 minutes, the Rangers outshot the Devils 22-10 in the second — getting more shots on goal in the period than New Jersey had in the game (20) at that point.
-However, the Devils added to their lead.
+“We got looks, we spent a lot of time in their zone,” Kreider said of the Rangers’ push in the third.
+“I thought we did a pretty good job executing what we wanted to do, we just didn’t get the bounces.
+We continued to jump on loose pucks and hem them in. … We weren’t just working the perimeter on the power play.
+We were getting rubber to the net.”

+Zibanejad left the game with about 4 minutes to go after sliding hard into the boards.

-The Rangers tied the score 1-all on a fortuitous deflection during a power play early in the second.
+The Rangers tied the score 1-all early in the second.
 Blackwood stopped Panarin’s initial shot before Kreider came in and attempted a backward pass.
 The puck deflected off Devils defenseman Ryan Murray’s skate and through Blackwood’s legs at 2:50.

 Hughes regained the lead for New Jersey less than 90 seconds later.
 Ty Smith’s shot was deflected up by Georgiev over the goalie and off the post.
-With the puck sitting in the crease in front of the goal line, Hughes swooped in and put it in before Georgiev could get back.
+With the puck sitting in the crease in front of the goal line, Hughes swooped in and put it in.

 Kreider nearly tied it again on a power play, but his shot rang off the post at 7:19.